Distributed System of Scientific Collections

 Understanding DiSSCo

-Building a research infrastructure is a very complex task.
-For this reason, DiSSCo relies on other partner organizations who have created their own opportunities for projects that address specific parts of the research infrastructure.
+Building a Research Infrastructure is a very complex task.
+For this reason, since its inception n 2018, DiSSCo has relied on other partner organizations who, through their own projects, have addressed specific parts of the Research Infrastructure.

 DiSSCo Prepare